Skip to content

 Upgrade Ubuntu command line

-Beyond software updates, you might want to upgrade Ubuntu from one release to the next, for example from Ubuntu 20.04 LTS to 22.04 LTS, or from 22.04 LTS to 22.10 non-LTS.
-More detailed instructions below.
+Considering upgrading Ubuntu from one release to the next?
+For example from Ubuntu 22.04 LTS to 24.04 LTS, or from 24.04 LTS to 24.10 non-LTS?
+Find detailed instructions for the upgrade process below.

 Start by backing up your data.
 Then, open the terminal with the CTRL + ALT + T shortcut, or click on the Activities button on the top left and search for Terminal.
 Update all software packages, as described in the previous section: